sulu/sulu-docs/cookbook/smart-content-data-provider.rst

     structures, because it allows to filter e.g. only for pages below a certain page.

-There are multiple `enable...` calls, which allow you to define certain features.
+There are multiple `enable...` calls, which allow you to enable certain features in the administration interface:

 .. list-table::
     :header-rows: 1